rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 ```

-This is essentially the same scenario we discussed previous with our strings
+This is essentially the same scenario we discussed previously with our strings
 example: `printf` will parse the format string, see the `%n`, interpret the
 word at the appropriate location on the stack as the address argument, try to
 write to the location specified by this address, and most likely trigger a
 segmentation fault.

 At this point you might be thinking: "Hmmm, if I can control the format string
 argument to `printf`, and I can leverage that ability to also control how many
 characters are written via `printf`.
 Consequently, I can write an arbitrary
 value via `%n`.
 Further, if I can control values on the stack, then I can
 control the address written to by `%n`.
 In short, I have a write-what-where
 primitive."
 If you were thinking this, then you would be correct.
-We already
+A
-know how powerful a write-what-where vulnerability can be for an attacker,
+write-what-where vulnerability can be very powerful for the attacker, e.g., she
-e.g., she can hijack the control-flow by targeting the global offset table.
+can hijack the control-flow by targeting entries in the global offset table.

 ### Simple Example